Paul DeJong Player Props: Cardinals vs. Rangers

-On Tuesday, Paul DeJong (.176 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals face the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 8:05 PM ET.
+The St. Louis Cardinals, including Paul DeJong (.171 slugging percentage in past 10 games, including no homers), take on starting pitcher Jon Gray and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-In his most recent appearance, he had two hits (going 2-for-3 with an RBI) against the Rangers.
+He had a hitless performance in his previous game (0-for-4) against the Rangers.

 Paul DeJong Game Info & Props vs. the Rangers